 In order not to tread a lot of water, you can draw an analogy with water (pun intended).
 And more specifically, with its aggregate states.
 It is a well-known fact, that water can be liquid, but if you lower the ambient temperature to zero or lower, it turns into ice and crystallizes.
 Ice also has several forms: loose, white and brittle, for example, snow (snowflakes) and hard, transparent (block of ice, hail).
 This or that type of ice is obtained under different freezing conditions.
 The snowflake instantly melts in warm hands, and a piece of ice (commensurate in size) will obviously melt longer.
 The point is in a snowflake, water crystals are weakly connected to each other, so everything breaks up at the slightest increase in temperature.
 In a piece of ice, bonds are stronger - therefore, it melts longer.

-Beta-one crystal is the most stable of all cocoa butter crystals.
+Super-β crystal is the most stable of all cocoa butter crystals.
 Over time they form in solid, crystallized chocolate.
 In the process of precrystallization, it is almost impossible to create.
 And there is no use :).
-A lattice of these crystals can be felt: if you put chocolate on your tongue, in which beta-one-crystals have already been formed, even in your mouth it will not immediately begin to melt.
+A lattice of these crystals can be felt: if you put chocolate on your tongue, in which super-beta crystals have already been formed, even in your mouth it will not immediately begin to melt.
 And holding, it is even more complicated to melt it.

 No good.
 When the chocolate is heated to 45 ° С - all bonds between the cocoa butter molecules break down, the crystals fall apart, both weak and strong - we see the chocolate flows.
 If you leave liquid chocolate in the form at stable room temperature, it will solidify, of course, but during the crystallization process all types of crystals will be born at once, both strong and weak, and they will all be built into one chaotic crystal lattice.
 So-called wild west from different crystals.
 As a result, chocolate will receive undesirable characteristics: it will not crack on a break, it will instantly melt and get leave dirty hands (but why? - right, because there are unstable weak crystals on the surface that break down at temperatures below 30°C), it may have a white coating granular structure.
 In short, no one will say thank you for such chocolate.